WHAT THE TRUST IS ALL ABOUT.

 The project has received positive support from hunters.
 Hunters contributed over $26,000 in 2000 and we received a grant of $30,000 from Community Trust of Southland and $11,000 from Lotteries Commission.
 In 2008 we were given another grant of $24,000 from Community Trust of Southland to assist building at Martins Creek & Homestead.

 We would also like to acknowledge the positive support of Ian Munro of Foveaux Express for transporting builders and materials to the first nine huts at no charge which saved us several thousand dollars.
 The first huts cost $8500 to built in 2000, but by 2008 the cost of identical huts had risen to about $26,000

 The Trust currently manages 18 huts for hunters on Stewart Island.
 This project has been the result of co-operation between the users & DOC.

-The Trust spends over $1000 annually on rat poison around huts as well as a cat trap at each hut costing $150.
+The Trust spends over $1000 annually on rat poison around huts as well as a cat kill trap and a cage trap at each hut costing over $300.